724888/WebviewPersistenceCache/README.md

 # WebviewPersistenceCache

-RNlWebviewCache is using NSConnectin,  this is based on NSSessionTask.
+the lib,RNlWebviewCache is based on NSConnection,  this is based on NSURLSessionTask.

 to do
 1 UI  add new article ,